 Cold wallets work on the principle of keeping private keys away from any device that has access to the internet and, as such, is vulnerable to online attackers.

-When you send crypto to your cold wallet address, the funds are kept safe as anyone trying to hack your wallet will need your private keys which are not online, but are instead on a secure microchip in your cold wallet.
+When you send crypto to your cold wallet address, the funds are kept safe as anyone trying to hack your wallet will need your private keys which are not online but are instead on a secure microchip in your cold wallet.

-No keys, no coins to steal.
+No keys, no digital assets to steal.

-If you wish to carry out transactions directly from your hardware device, then integration is an important factor to consider.
+If you wish to carry out transactions directly from your hardware wallet device, then integration is an important factor to consider.
 For example, if you want to swap your coins on an Ethereum DEX, you’ll need to use another wallet interface.

-The more crypto applications your cold wallet can securely integrate with, the more freedom you have to explore web3 while keeping your coins safe.
+The more crypto applications your cold hardware wallet can securely integrate with, the more freedom you have to explore web3 while keeping your coins safe.